apache/beam/learning/tour-of-beam/learning-content/README.md

 Each example in this repository is a self-contained code snippet that demonstrates a specific concept or technique.
 Examples are organized into subfolders by language for convenience, and each example includes embedded tags with metadata that correspond to the information in the YAML metadata files.
 This makes it easy for contributors to find the examples they need and understand how to use them.
 Metadata tag should be embedded in pipeline source file as a commented yaml structure.
-There is a degree of flexibiloty as for where to keep example source files.
+There is a degree of flexibility as for where to keep example source files.
 We propose to keep examples for different SDK's in separate folders.
 It's also beneficial to separate motivating examples and solutions to separate folders.

 Here is a sample of example metadata tag (java comment):